dmortalla/xray-resnet18-classifier/README.md

 ---

+## 🤝 Contributing
+See CONTRIBUTING.md for branch workflow, issue guidelines, and PR instructions.

+---

-## 📜 License
+## 📄 License
-This project is licensed under the MIT License — see the LICENSE file for details.
+MIT License.
+See `LICENSE` for details.